 The sounds, smells, small rooms and white coats at the dental office can fuel anxiety.
 One in five Americans report suffering from dental anxiety.
 Not sleeping the night before your dental appointment?
 Feelings of nervousness or anxiety rising inside while you are waiting in the reception area?
 Crying or getting physically ill at the thought of seeing the dentist?
 Feeling unable to breathe as you are reclined in the chair?
-If this is you, we want to offer some practical tips to help ease your fears and dental phobia.
+If this is you, we would like to offer some practical tips to help ease your fears and dental anxiety.

 Communication Is Key